jasonrudolph/keyboard/README.md

 The same way I...
 Well, you get the point.

-## Some assembly required

-In its current state, my more-useful keyboard is built on top of a few tools, and some custom keymappings for those tools (all of which are described below).
-Where possible, this repo houses the configuration files that power my more-useful keyboard.
-In the places where the customization requires manual steps, I describe those steps.

-Below you'll find a step-by-step guide for building this more-useful keyboard from scratch.

 ## More useful (for me)

 > **cus·tom·ize** (_verb_): to modify or build according to individual or personal specifications or preference [[dictionary.com][customize]]

 Any customization is, by definition, personal.
 While I find that these customizations yield a more-useful keyboard for me, they might not feel like a win for you.

-These customizations currently provide a fraction of what I want from my more-useful keyboard.
-I find it to be a very useful fraction, but I don't consider it complete by any means.

 ## Features